Litespeed is a free WordPress cache plugin that you can use on your WordPress website with all the premium features.

 Now you can set the plugin for auto-update or keep it OFF.

-You can add the IP address of your server in the below section as shown in the image to use the inbuild CDN of Litespeed cache.
+You can add the IP address of your server in the below section as shown in the image to use the inbuild CDN of the Litespeed cache.
 It will save some time in connecting the Ip address.
-Otherwise, leave it blank, so that it will connect the site through the domain name.
+Otherwise, leave it blank, so that it will connect to the site through the domain name.